Tlalpan: Tlalpan center

-The museum was opened to be part of a “cultural circuit” integrated with other facilities such as Casa Frissac.
+The museum was opened to be part of a "cultural circuit" integrated with other facilities such as Casa Frissac.
 Prior to the opening of this museum, the only other museum (as opposed to a cultural center focused on classes) was the Museo Soumaya, which is private.
 Much of the museum's collection of historic items was donated by over one hundred individual residents and include documents, photographs, artworks and more.
-These donations cover the eight rural “pueblos” in the Ajusco area, traditional barrios and the major apartment complexes in Coapa and San Lorenzo Huipulco as well as Tlalpan center.
+These donations cover the eight rural "pueblos" in the Ajusco area, traditional barrios and the major apartment complexes in Coapa and San Lorenzo Huipulco as well as Tlalpan center.
 An organization called the Centro de Documentacion Historica de la Delegacion now accepts, organizes and cares for the borough collection of historic items.

-Twenty blocks of Tlalpan center have been designated at the “Museo Público de Arte Contémporaneo de Tlalpan (MUPACT), an “open-air” museum of art, which opened in 2006 with eighteen works.
+Twenty blocks of Tlalpan center have been designated at the "Museo Público de Arte Contémporaneo de Tlalpan, an "open-air" museum of art, which opened in 2006 with eighteen works.
 The works are displayed on walls, trees, sidewalks and even streets.
-The borough offers a nominal fee for works selected to be displayed and requires that said works have a “strong social content.”
+The borough offers a nominal fee for works selected to be displayed and requires that said works have a "strong social content."
 One of the works that has been displayed was when artist Georgina Toussaint convinced the inmates of a Centro de Tratamiento de Varones to draw images of their identity and then displayed the works on the façade of the facility.